arangodb/arangors-graph-exporter/README.md

-# lightning
+# arangors-graph-exporter

-Rust implementation to pull data fast and parallel out of ArangoDB
+Rust based driver to pull graph data fast and parallel out of ArangoDB.